Accountancy Accounting Ethics, Accountancy Ethics Financial Reporting Standards

 Accountancy Ethics Introduction

-The nature of the work carried out by auditors requires a high level of accounting
+The nature of the work carried out by auditors requires a high level of

-ethics.
+.
 Auditors have to ensure a “true and fair” view is being portrayed

 by the financial accounts of the company they are auditing.
 Shareholders, potential